Updated: Jul 12

 Financial Terms - Opportunity costs represent the potential benefits an individual, investor, or business misses out on when choosing one alternative over another.
 Because opportunity costs are, by definition, unseen, they can be easily overlooked.
 Understanding the potential missed opportunities when a business or individual chooses one investment over another allows for better decision-making.

-As we all know the Technological change (TC) or technological development, is happening in a rapid pace & the overall process of invention, innovation and diffusion of technology or processes is all time high.
+As we all know, Technological change (TC), or technological development, is happening at a rapid pace & the overall process of invention, innovation, and diffusion of technology or processes is always high.

-In this realm of constant change the Opportunity Cost plays a vital role in understanding what are we missing out on or what is the cost of the road not taken?
-As an example if you consider John & Bob who are working on cloud technologies, where John spends 1 hour each day in upskilling his knowledge on cloud technology in his free time and on the other hand Bob spends 1 hour each day watching Netflix in his free time.
+In this realm of constant change, the Opportunity Cost plays a vital role in understanding what we are missing out on or the cost of the road not taken.
+For example, if you consider John & Bob, who are working on cloud technologies, where John spends 1 hour each day upskilling his knowledge on cloud technology in his free time, and on the other hand, Bob spends 1 hour watching Netflix in his free time.

-Here the choices are personal and assumptions can't be made as to who lost what but we know that Every Action Has A COST!, in the long run John would have learnt & made significant progress in his career and Bob would be in the same role/level doing the same job.
+Here the choices are personal, and assumptions can't be made about who lost what, but we know that Every Action Has A COST!
+In the long run, John would have learned & made significant progress in his career, and Bob would be in the same role/level doing the same job.

-There is one term which we need to remember as we speak about Opportunity Cost and that is Psychic Profits/Losses.
+There is one term that we need to remember as we speak about Opportunity Cost: Psychic Profits/Losses.
 Psychic profit and loss is an increase (profit) or decrease (loss) in the acting man's satisfaction or happiness.
-Psychic profits and losses are sensible, subjective, mental and purely personal.
+Psychic profits and losses are sensible, subjective, mental, and purely personal.
 They can be neither measured nor weighed.
 They can only be felt or sensed.
 The psychic profit or loss derived from any action can be compared with that of another solely in terms of more or less.

-To sum it up just note that Every Action Has A COST and weigh-in the action against what you need OPTION A - Accounting/Tangible Profit or OPTION B - Psychic/Intangible Profit.
+To sum it up, note that Every Action Has A COST and weigh the action against what you need OPTION A - Accounting/Tangible Profit or OPTION B - Psychic/Intangible Profit.